FrSkyRC/ETHOS-Feedback-Community/lua/vscode-project/docs/setup.md

 If those optional folders do not exist, the helper scripts skip them cleanly.

-You may override the stucture in deploy.json by setting the "src_dir" and "simulator_dir".
+You may override the stucture in deploy.json by setting the "src_dir" and "simulators_dir".

 ## Running The Template